CLI reference

 --no-deep-link | Skip opening the desktop app after init. |

 Commit .sitecmd/config.json so your team and CI share settings.
-The result files (last-scan.json, history/) are typically gitignored.
+The result file (last-scan.json) is gitignored by default.

 sitecmd scan